 Smart Meters are part of the development of Smart Grid, and is to be installed in Norwegian households within 1st of January 2019 [56].
 This means changing 2,5 million meters, at a total cost of over 5 billion NOK [55].
 These Smart Meters replace the old energy meters in the fuse box, and introduce a two-way communication where electricity and information can be exchanged between the power company and its customers.
 Hourly readings from the energy meter are sent automatically to the power company, which gives quicker and more accurate retrieval of meter data, and provides a better basis for the invoices that are sent out to the customers.
-In addition, information about electricity prices and usage can be given to the customers.
-This exchange of more accurate and up to date data enables better control of the energy consumption, both for the customers and the power companies.
+In addition, information about electricity prices and usage can be given to the energy consumption, both for the customers and the power companies.